Fisher2107/mamba/README.md

 Also when --pynvml True was called we would call functions from the gpu_stats.py file in the main dir.
 This is what I used to keep track of scalability metrics used in Section Scalability.

-## Usage Inference
+## Usage Inference + checkpoints folder
 All trained models create checkpoints saved in the checkpoint folder.
-In this folder we only contain a subset of all checkpoints due to space restrictions.
 When running the mamba model we load the checkpoints into our mamba model, allowing it us to call the model on different datasets.

 ## Concorde and Transformer
 During my dissertation I also used the concorde and transformer model.
 Their respective repositories can be found here: